All posts by Hc_s-1

 • Even the best behaved dogs can make mistakes in an unfamiliar environment, you are responsible for any damage or nuisance caused by your dog.

-• Please clean up after your dog, every time, even in the woods and meadow.
+• Please clean up after your dog, every time, even in the woods and meadow as lots of visitors like to walk along the right of way on the edge of the property.

 • There is an outside tap available for dog washing.
 Let us know if you would like a hose.